mathworks-ref-arch/license-manager-for-matlab-on-azure/releases/R2022a/README.md

 # Step 4: Sign in to the Dashboard
 1. Paste the network license manager Address URL into a web browser.
-2. Enter the username `manager` along with the password for this user you created in Step 2.
+2. Enter the username set at the time of the deployment along with the password for this user you created in Step 2.

     ![Console Login](../../img/Console_Login.png)